Reports of some homes still without water following Telford pipe burst

-Some homes still without water as Severn Trent continue to work on major Telford pipe burst

-Some homes remained without water this morning as Severn Trent continue to repair a major pipe burst in Telford.
+Severn Trent says all properties have been reconnected to the water supply as it continues to repair a major pipe burst in Telford.

-An update from the company this morning explained that a "small number of customers" have no water supply.
+An update from the company this morning said that "all customers are now back on supply".

-The incident, which also caused major travel disruption yesterday, left huge parts of Telford without water.
+The incident, which also caused major travel disruption yesterday, left huge parts of Telford without water - with a small number of homes only having water restored this morning.

 All roads apart from the location of the burst - the Brockton Way slip road, are open.

-An update on the company's website explained: "We still have a small number of customers experiencing no water supply and we are working hard to get this restored.
+A spokesman for the company said: "While our teams continue to be busy on site at Brockton Way, moving water around our network has worked and all customers are now back on supply.

-"Our teams have identified some customers may be experiencing issues with trapped air in their supply, which is normal when we’re moving water around the network.
+“Customers may experience issues with discolouration, which is normal when we’re moving water around the network, we’d encourage those customers to keep their taps running until their water turns clear.

 The company also explained that the Brockton Way incident had led to another burst.